 - Skin hives

 - Excessive colic due to stomach pain with general irritability

-Interestingly, diarrhoea, vomiting, nausea and other side effects are similar to what a mother could have on consuming amoxicillin (6).
+Interestingly, diarrhea, vomiting, nausea and other side effects are similar to what a mother or any other individual could have on consuming amoxicillin (6).
 Infants can show other subtle side effects such as a change in feeding and sleeping schedule.